 10 Communications: How achievements have been communicated and participants recognized, and future plans

-Winners will be honored during Staffing World 2018, Oct.
-14–16, in metro Washington, DC, and will be featured in ASA publications, on the ASA website, and via news media outreach initiatives, as well as available social media channels.
+Winners are honored at Staffing World, and featured in ASA publications, on the ASA website, and via news media outreach and social media campaigns.

 ASA Care Awards: Social Responsibility at Its Best